-If there is one good thing to come out this wretched epidemic, it is the absence of endless vacation photos on social media.
-Look, we all deserve time off every now and then, but constantly scrolling through selfies of people reclining on white, sandy beaches would make anyone develop an inferiority complex.
+If there is one good thing to come out this wretched epidemic, it is the blissful absence of endless vacation photos on social media.
+Look, we all deserve time off every now and then, but the constant barrage of people reclining on white, sandy beaches would make anyone develop an inferiority complex.
 So whenever travelling picks up again, I will seriously consider deleting all my social media accounts, or I could just keep playing games like Windbound.

 Created by a tiny Australian studio named 5 Lives Studios, Windbound offers the player a pseudo seaside vacation with pristine little islands, wide open skies, and the tranquility of sailing the deep blue sea.
 It is quite obvious that this bunch of Aussie devs like playing Zelda titles (such as Wind Waker and Breath of the Wild) since their game takes inspiration from the art style, borrows a handful of mechanics, and recaptures the adventure where it’s just you and the great outdoors.